mabuonomo/mabuonomo.github.io/_posts/2021-05-17-share-usb-dongle-bluetooth-over-ip.markdown

 ## What's next?

-If I want to share the principal bluetooth device and not a external dongle?
-We can try with net2ser, but this need a new article!
+What if I want to share the main bluetooth device (/dev/serial1 -> /dev/ttyAMA0) and not an external dongle?
+We can try with net2ser, but this needs a new article!

 Stay tuned!